ministic2001/3211_IS_Team_6/README.md

 To install the packages, type the command pip install -r requirements.txt.

+Python 3.10 is required for this to work.

 ## Gaining Access to the Windows
 ```
 The credentials.csv should only have the headers (Username,Password) at the start